 Dolphin Discovery Group’s social responsibility initiatives have provided real results to its surrounding communities.
 In the past 3 years, more than 10,000 children have learned about sea life and swam with their dolphins.
 Its veterinarians were also credited with saving an endangered dolphin that lost its way and was caught in the reefs that surround Isla Mujeres this past November.

-August 12, 2013 at 2 a.m., the Dolphin Discovery team received a call from the authorities at the Federal Environmental Protection Agency (PROFEPA) about a dolphin on the rocks of a beach in Cancun in a very weak state, yet still alive.
+August 12, 2013 at 2 a.m., the Dolphin Discovery rescue team received a call from the authorities of the Federal Environmental Protection Agency (PROFEPA) about a dolphin on the rocks of a beach in Cancun in a very weak state, yet still alive.
 The fire department’s rescue team got the dolphin off the rocks and onto a stretcher until professional assistance could arrive.

 It was determined that she was suffering from acute hepatic cirrhosis, the liver was badly damaged.
 Her diet was modified to soft solids, mostly squid which has a high water content and capelin which contains water and fiber.
 Eliminating fats from her diet was the first step in her treatment and recuperation from her disease.